 The staff have shown a real sense of purpose and our rapid improvement plan is securing the necessary improvement that the students and their families deserve.
 Our trust’s name, Areté, was chosen because of the values represented by the Greek word ἀρετή which encapsulates striving for excellence, fulfilling our purpose and becoming the best we can be: it is associated in mythology with bravery, with generosity of spirit and with moral courage, as well as with achievement - aspirations we hold dear for all students in our Areté Learning Trust Schools.
 As our three schools are geographically close, including Northallerton in developing our collaborative work across the Trust schools was already underway before the school joined us.
 Realising the benefits of partnership working has been inspiring.

 The concept of Areté implies that as individuals and as a community, our actions matter: in a complex world, human value and meaning can be judged by our contribution, our efforts, behaviours and self-improvement.
 The word is analogous to deep learning – the pursuit of knowledge, in terms of self-awareness as well as academic study: the belief that studying is the highest form of happiness is particularly appropriate for our schools.

 Our shared vision is that every child, whatever his or her circumstances and starting point, has unique skills and qualities and given the support, encouragement, opportunity and challenge to achieve, can do so.
 It is our task to create a context for them to thrive, academically, personally and socially, to experience the real joy of learning, as well as preparing them for the adult world.

-I am proud to have Northallerton School & Sixth Form College in our Trust and have been privileged to work with the staff and students and to share in so many wonderful experiences which showcase the qualities and talents of the young people and their teachers.
+I am delighted to have Northallerton School & Sixth Form College in our Trust and have been privileged to meet many supportive parents, work with the staff and students and to share in so many wonderful experiences, which showcase the qualities and talents of the young people and their teachers.